2021 Stanley Cup playoffs: (E3) Boston Bruins vs. (E4) New York Islanders

-North Division Second Round
+North Division second round

 (N3) Winnipeg Jets vs. (N4) Montreal Canadiens

 This was the first playoff meeting between these two teams.
 This was also the first Stanley Cup playoff meeting between these two cities since 1908, when the Montreal Wanderers retained the Stanley Cup by defeating the Winnipeg Maple Leafs.
 Winnipeg won six of nine games in this year's regular season series.
-This was the first Second Round series between two Canadian-based NHL teams since 2002.
+This was the first second round series between two Canadian-based NHL teams since 2002.

 The Canadiens defeated the Jets in a four-game sweep.
-In Game 1, Joel Edmundson had two assists in the Canadiens' 5–3 victory.
-After Canadiens forward Jake Evans scored the empty-net goal against Winnipeg, Jets forward Mark Scheifele charged into the centre knocking him to the ice.
+In game one, Joel Edmundson had two assists in the Canadiens' 5–3 victory.
+After Canadiens forward Jake Evans scored the empty-net goal against Winnipeg, Jets forward Mark Scheifele charged Evans, knocking him to the ice.
 Evans required a stretcher to leave the ice.
 Scheifele was suspended for four games following the hit.
-Tyler Toffoli scored the only goal of Game 2 as Carey Price shut out the Jets 1–0, making 30 saves in the process.
-In Game 3, Joel Armia scored twice and added an assist to Montreal's 5–1 victory, granting the Canadiens a 3–0 series lead.
-In Game 4, the Jets came back from a two-goal deficit in the second period, eventually forcing overtime.
+Tyler Toffoli scored the only goal of game two as Carey Price shut out the Jets 1–0, making 30 saves in the process.
+In game three, Joel Armia scored twice and added an assist to Montreal's 5–1 victory, granting the Canadiens a 3–0 series lead.
+In game four, the Jets came back from a two-goal deficit in the second period, eventually forcing overtime.
 In the overtime period, Toffoli scored the series-winning goal at 1:39, completing the four-game sweep, and advancing Montreal to the Stanley Cup Semifinals.